 “My illusions didn’t have anything to do with being a fine actress.
-I knew how third rate I was.
-I could actually feel my lack of talent, as if it were cheap clothes I was wearing inside.
+I knew how the third rate I was.
+I could actually feel my lack of talent as if it were cheap clothes I was wearing inside.
 But, my God, how I wanted to learn, to change, to improve!”

 – Marilyn Monroe

-I am obsessed with Marilyn Monroe, have been reading on her since more than two months now, for about five hours a day at least, sometimes more.
-I must have seen every available picture of her on the net (thousands of them), read and You-Tubed all her interviews, clips from movies, watched the movies that I could lay my hands on and read what has been written about her by her colleagues, coaches, directors etc. In my bid to understand her, I read not just non-fiction through interviews, blogs, journals books etc., but also works of fiction based around her or with her as a protagonist.
+I am obsessed with Marilyn Monroe, have been reading on her for more than two months now, for about five hours a day at least, sometimes more.
+I must have seen every available picture of her on the net (thousands of them), read and You-Tubed all her interviews, clips from movies, watched the film that I could lay my hands on and learn what has been written about her by her colleagues, coaches, directors etc. In my bid to understand her, I learned not just non-fiction through interviews, blogs, journals books, etc., but also works of fiction based around her or with her as a protagonist.

-Why we all need to be like Kangana Ranut- single, sexy and outspoken!
+Related reading: Why we all need to be like Kangana Ranaut – single, sexy and outspoken?

-The movie The Misfits, was written by her once husband and playwright, Arthur Miller, to satisfy the deep desire of her to play an important and meaningful role, (Marilyn had appeared as a ‘dumb gorgeous blond’ in most roles and was getting only more of the same).
-Through it, he had hoped that she would finally see herself as a worthy actor and perhaps that may salvage their crumbling marriage; the play After the Fall, by Miller again was written after their divorce and was loosely based on his relationship with himself, but essentially spoke of Monroe and him and how doomed their marriage was from the first day.
+The movie The Misfits was written by her once husband and playwright, Arthur Miller, to satisfy the sincere desire of her to play an important and meaningful role, (Marilyn had appeared as a ‘dumb gorgeous blond’ in most parts and was getting only more of the same).
+Through it, he had hoped that she would finally see herself as a worthy actor and perhaps that may salvage their crumbling marriage; the play After the Fall, by Miller again was written after their divorce and was loosely based on his relationship with himself, but mostly spoke of Monroe and him and how doomed their marriage was from the first day.

 Monroe died in August 1962.
-Even as her fiftieth death anniversary came and went, she continues to haunt, charm and intrigue us, millions of us, as if she were a breathing and living entity.
-Even today she is as much loved for her sensitivity and sensuality, as she is pitied for her instability and reproached for her drinking and drug dependency.
+Even as her fiftieth death anniversary came and went, she continues to haunt, charm and intrigue us, millions of us as if she were a breathing and living entity.
+Even today, she is as much loved for her sensitivity and sensuality, as she is pitied for her instability and blamed for her drinking and drug dependency.
 Monroe is on eternal trial.

-In 1952, the nude photo scandal threatened to rock her rising career and fame, she was strongly advised to deny having had shot them at all.
-Marilyn instead, came clean in the public and said that she ‘was behind in the rent’ and took what was available.
+In 1952, the nude photo scandal threatened to rock her rising career and fame, and she strongly advised to deny having had shot them at all.
+Marilyn instead, came clean in public and said that she ‘was behind in the rent’ and took what was available.

 As I read and tried to understand the legend that Monroe was, my heart (as million others’) went out for the little Norma Jean Baker (her real name) – rejected, unwanted and passed around from one foster care to another (it is said she had more than sixty addresses in her short thirty-six years), as much as for her life-long struggle against loneliness, insecurity, as for her commitment to herself to command respect for herself, both as a person and an actor.

-But of all the myriad qualities that I admire about this actress, what is most compelling is perhaps the fervour and a sense of an all-consuming passion to learn and better her craft…to do better, to be better.
+But of all the myriad qualities that I admire about this actress, what is most compelling is perhaps the enthusiasm and a sense of an all-consuming passion for learning, and better her craft…to do better, to be better.